-The Sun Fire B1600 blade system can use IEEE 802.1q VLANs configured into its SSC switches to create logical groups of endpoints that can communicate as if they were on the same LAN, and equally importantly to prevent or restrict traffic between endpoints on separate VLANs.
+When using the Sun Fire B10n and SSL proxy blades, VLANs must be used within the Sun Fire B1600 blade system.
+These VLANs are configured at the SSC switches to create logical groups of endpoints that can communicate as if they were on the same LAN, and equally important, to prevent or restrict traffic between endpoints on separate VLANs.